 Guest rooms range in size from 530 to 1,200 square feet with luxury bathrooms and terraces with views of Castle Harbour and Harrington Sound.
 Rooms feature luxury bathrooms and terraces with views of Castle Harbour and Harrington Sound.
 Each room has a spacious balcony with a view of Castle Harbour, a flat screen panel TV, Wi-fi, fireplace, wet bar and walk in closets.
 They also have a luxury five-fixture bathroom with a stand alone deep bathtub.
 The rooms also come with amenities such as portable phones and I-pod/Mp3 docks and 24-hour room service.

 |Cottage Colonies & Private Clubs||Guest Houses||Cottages, apartments, efficiency Units|

-Multi-national © 2013 by Bermuda Online.
+Multi-national © 2017 by Bermuda Online.
 All Rights Reserved.
-Contact Editor/writer and webmaster.